aspose-ocr/Aspose.OCR-Documentation/_index.md

 [![Aspose.OCR for Python via .NET](aspose-ocr-python.png)](/ocr/python-net/)

-[**Aspose.OCR for Python via .NET**](/ocr/python-net/) adds optical character recognition (OCR) functionality to your Python notebooks and applications.
-With it, you can extract text from scans, screenshots, pictures from the web, or even photos from your smartphone, returning results that can be analyzed or saved to disk.
+Extract text from images, scanned PDF documents screenshots, pictures from the web, or even photos on most popular operating systems: Microsoft Windows, Linux, Unix, and macOS. [**Aspose.OCR for Python via .NET**](/ocr/python-net/) allows you to develop an application on one platform and run it on another without changing a single line of code.

-We provide comprehensive documentation to get you up to speed on OCR technology and start building powerful business applications in a couple of days.
+We support 28 languages based on Latin, Cyrillic and Asian scripts, including Hindi and Chinese.
+Results can be analyzed or saved to disk.
+Read the documentation and [start developing](/ocr/python-net/hello-world/) OCR apps in Python now.

 {{% /alert %}}